You are here: Infothek - Measuring your blood pressure - How accurate are blood pressure monitors?

 Clinical validation

-Therefore, a measuring device requires clinical validation.
-Simply put, a certain number of people are taken, and their blood pressure is measured.
-This is compared with a measurement according to Korotkoff, that is, with a stethoscope.
-A testing protocol specifies how closely the values must match for the device to still be approved.
-The number of patients and which ones are used for the testing are also specified there.
+That's why a device needs clinical validation.
+Simply put, they measure the blood pressure of a certain number of people.
+Those measurements are compared to a measurement after Korotkoff, i.e. using a stethoscope.
+A test protocol defines how closely the values must match for the device to be approved.
+The protocol also specifies the number of patients and which ones are included in the test.

-There is not just one testing protocol.
-These can differ quite a bit.
-The more well-known protocols are those from ESH, BHS, AAMI, and DHL.
-However, manufacturers were not bound by these.
+There isn't just one test protocol.
+They can differ quite a bit.
+The better-known ones are the protocols from ESH, BHS, AAMI and DHL.
+However, manufacturers weren't required to follow them.

-With the Medical Device Regulation - the new medical device law from 2017 - there is now a standard ISO 81060 (AAMI/ESH/ISO), which represents a mandatory protocol.
-However, many measuring devices on the market still have an old approval.
+With the Medical Device Regulation - the new medical device law from 2017 - there is now a standard ISO 81060 (AAMI/ESH/ISO) that represents a mandatory protocol.
+However, many devices on the market still have old approvals.

 Comparison table of validation protocols: